arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 06.02.16
+"Ut pictura poesis", a Latin phrase, translates literally to "as is painting so is poetry."
+It occurs most famously in Horaces *Ars Poetica*, where he talks about how poetry should be interpreted just as carefully as painting.

 ### 05.25.16
 12 + 1 = 11 + 2